New Class Offerings and IHT ZONE Heart Rate Monitors Drive Students to Meet Today’s Goals While Building Lifetime Fitness Habits

 For Meyer and the PE team at Lewiston High School, that ‘next level’ vision included implementing the Comprehensive School Physical Activity Program model.
 With a strong program in place, they evaluated their program and set goals to implement fitness technology (including heart rate monitors), expand opportunities for physical activity during school, and improve family, community and staff involvement.

-In redesigning the curriculum, the team merged specialized classes where students focus on different elements of fitness with heart rate technology to help them track their activity and maximize the time they spend in class.
-At the time, the newest member of the teaching team -- 2012 National Middle School PE Teacher of the Year Jessica Shawley -- had experience with IHT ZONE heart rate monitors
+In redesigning the curriculum, the team merged specialized classes where students focus on different elements of fitness with heart rate monitors to help them track their activity and maximize the time they spend in class.
+At the time, the newest member of the teaching team -- 2012 National Middle School PE Teacher of the Year Jessica Shawley -- had experience with IHT ZONE heart rate monitors.

 Expanding Course Offerings to Appeal to More Students

-Meyer and her team began implementing their vision by revamping their curriculum to a class list that includes:
+Meyer and her team began implementing their vision by revamping their curriculum to include classes titled:

 “Counting the three months of summer break, our students were out of the classroom for six months and our fitness test scores definitely took a hit,” Meyer said.
 “I think having the heart rate monitors at that time helped students realize how their fitness was affected.”

-As the 2022-23 school year began, most returning students were eager to get the heart rate monitors back on during class and the incoming ninth-graders adapted quickly to their new PE routine.
+As a new year began, most returning students were eager to get the heart rate monitors back on during class and the incoming ninth-graders adapted quickly to their new PE routine.

 Students in the Elite Fitness class have worn the heart rate monitors from day one.
-They had previous experience with them in their Total Fitness Foundations class and hit the ground running at the beginning of the year.
+They had previous experience with them in their Total Fitness Foundations class and hit the ground running.

 “Students look forward to wearing them and they understand how they work and what we are tracking,” Meyer said.
 “They understand where their heart rate should be depending on whether it’s an anaerobic or an aerobic workout and how long they should be in each heart rate zone depending on the type of workout we are doing.
 They understand the colors and where they should be.”